-"Vegas Golden Knights: How a First-Year Expansion Team Healed Las Vegas" Paperback Book
+"Vegas Golden Knights: How a First-Year Expansion Team Healed Las Vegas" Hardcover Book

 William Foley took a big risk when he and his partners paid $500 million to the National Hockey League for a Las Vegas expansion team.
 Would the locals support it?
 Could it win games?
 Would it earn back the investment?
 It turned out that Vegas was the perfect place for such a gamble, and Vegas Golden Knights delves deeply into the VGK’s brief, unlikely, and momentous quest for the Stanley Cup in its inaugural season.
 The first home game occurred only nine days after and a mile away from the worst mass shooting in U.S. history.
 The opening ceremony, which remembered the fallen and honored the first responders, captured the hearts of all Las Vegans and never let go.
 It didn’t hurt that the team started setting records immediately: the first expansion team in the NHL’s long history to win six of their first seven games, including two on the road.